 Taiwan Food and Drink

 When looking for restaurants in Taiwan, there is often a wide variety available.
 Visitors and locals alike enjoy experiencing Taiwanese, Hakka, Sichuan, Cantonese, Korean and Japanese cuisine.
-However, the best place to experience local tastes and delicacies are at night markets where street vendors sell a range of goods from finger foods to full sit down meals as well as drinks and sweets.
+However, the best place to experience local tastes and delicacies is at night markets where street vendors sell a range of goods from finger foods to full sit-down meals as well as drinks and sweets.

 Popular dishes include: